New South Wales D set

-The NSW TrainLink D sets, also referred to as the Mariyung trains, are a class of electric multiple units (EMU) being built to replace NSW TrainLink's Intercity EMU fleet.
-Mariyung is a Dharug word for emu, a flightless bird native to Australia.
-The trains will operate on services from Sydney to Newcastle, Lithgow and Kiama, allowing the retirement of NSW TrainLink's V set fleet, and freeing the H set fleet for reallocation to Sydney suburban services.
+The New South Wales D sets, also referred to as the Mariyung trains, are a class of electric multiple units (EMU) that operate on Sydney Trains intercity lines.
+Built by Hyundai Rotem, the trains currently operate on the Central Coast & Newcastle Line, and the Blue Mountains Line.
+In 2026, they will also operate on the South Coast Line.
+When all sets enter service they will replace the V set fleet, and allow for the reallocation of the entire H set fleet to Sydney's suburban line services.

 The first trains were delivered in December 2019.
-After a protracted dispute between the government and the driver's trade union over their safety, the first are scheduled to enter service in the first quarter of 2023.
+After a protracted dispute between the government and the drivers' union over their safety, they entered service on 3 December 2024 on the Central Coast & Newcastle Line.
+On 13 October 2025, the D sets also entered service on the Blue Mountains Line.

 History

-In May 2014, the Government of New South Wales announced its intention to purchase new carriages for the NSW TrainLink Intercity network.
-The new trains will replace the V sets and allow the H sets to be cascaded to Sydney Trains services.
+In May 2014, the Government of New South Wales announced its intention to purchase new carriages for the intercity network, then-operated by NSW TrainLink.
+The new trains would replace the V sets and allow the H sets to be cascaded to Sydney Trains suburban services.
+The class of trains were given the name Mariyung, a Dharug word for emu.

 In August 2014, expressions of interest from manufacturers were called for.
 The following parties responded: